 It was always served with Chhilke Wale Aloo, tandoori roti, some roughly ground green chili chutney (with only salt added to it) and a tall glass of lassi.
 Divine!

-Note – Do not pulp the onions, ginger or garlic.
+Note – Do not puree the onions, ginger or garlic.
 I strongly suggest only grating these three for better texture of filling.

 Note – The karela aloo pairs very well with roti and this Kairi Tamatar Chutney also